 What The Maples Academy says: The Maples Academy is prepared to fully re-open in September with full-day, everyday instruction.
 Classroom cohort groups of 15 will be maintained with recommended safety precautions in place.
 Please visit our web site for details for our blended in-school and remote learning plans.

 The Maples was founded in 1989 in order to provide a strong core program in the junior and elementary grades, and that remains the draw for parents today.
 The school is small, with an annual enrollment of 100 students, allowing for a very personal, individual approach to instruction.
 It was purchased in 2014 by the owner of St. Jude’s and Oakwood, and benefits through the association, including becoming an IB candidate school.
 Parents are drawn by the strength of the academic program as well as that of the arts offerings, including a robust instrumental music program.
 Parents are welcome to be involved in the life of the school, and communication between parents and faculty is direct and frequent.
 The school was founded to provide a welcome alternative to the public offerings in the area, and it’s been happily living up to that mandate for nearly three decades.

 Central to your child's school experience is the underlying curriculum taught in the classroom.
 "Curriculum" refers to both what is taught and how it's taught.
 When considering the different curricula outlined in the next few pages, keep in mind that few schools fall neatly into one category or another.
 Most schools' curricula comprise a blend of best practices drawn from multiple curriculum types.
 Having said that, most schools do have a general overall curriculum type.
 These are identified for each school on OurKids.net.

-Maples Academy has a Traditional approach to Curriculum (as opposed to Liberal Arts, Progressive, Montessori, Reggio Emilia, Waldorf approach).
+Maples Academy has a Traditional, International Baccalaureate approach to Curriculum (as opposed to Liberal Arts, Progressive, Montessori, Reggio Emilia, Waldorf approach).